Consulting Best Practices Initiative

 TREND 3: One Size Doesn’t Fit All

 The future of spas lies in redefining their identity.
 The structure of hotels and day spas has remained largely unchanged while consumer expectations have evolved dramatically.
 The next wave of spa innovation will embrace uniqueness—tailoring environments, services, and experiences to the specific needs of their local market.
-No two spas should look or feel the same, therefore creating more personalized and meaningful wellness journeys.
+In order to create more personalized and meaningful wellness experiences, no two spas should look or feel the same.

-However, we’re seeing consultants hired as “fixers” to assist with components provided by the last “spa consultant” provided.
-Often, these are not even real spa consultants or professional spa operations experts, but spa-goers who are “expert guests” and have talked ownership into letting them consult about what the spa needs!
+However, we are seeing consultants hired as “fixers” to help with components provided by the previous “spa consultant.”
+Often, these are not even real spa consultants, or professional spa operations experts, but simply “expert spa guests” that talk ownership into letting them consult about what their establishment needs!
 As we continue to enter uncharted territory with rapidly evolving technology, there is a greater need to draw the right expertise to avoid costly mistakes further down the road.

 TREND 4: Wellness Accessibility on Multiple Levels

-We’re talking about the literal meanings of accessibility and inclusivity.
-From a physical standpoint, advances in equipment and technology mean that we’re seeing increasing numbers of clients with limited mobility desiring to access our wellness facilities, and there is a growing demand to make these services more accessible to them.
+We are talking about the literal meaning of accessibility and inclusivity.
+From a physical standpoint, advances in equipment and technology translate in an increasing number of clients with limited mobility desiring to access our wellness facilities, and a growing demand to make these services more accessible to them.
+Additionally, an appropriate marketing plan is key to ensuring that potential clients understand they are able/encouraged to visit your spa.

-Additionally, the appropriate marketing plan is key to ensuring that potential clients you would like to attract know they are able/encouraged to visit your spa location.
-This is especially key in hotel and resort spas, where the local market is often very welcome but doesn’t know it.
-On the other hand, the local market may desire spa use, but it is not “permitted.”
-This means the property depends entirely on the travel market cycles and other external forces.
-If a property does not welcome non-guests or non-members, it may hamper the ability of the business to sustain growth for the long term.
+This is particularly important in hotel and resort spas, where local residents are often more than welcome however not always aware of it.
+On the other hand, sometimes locals may desire to access the spa, but are not “allowed.”
+This means the business depends entirely on the travel market cycles and other external forces.
+If a property does not welcome non-guests, or non-members, it may hamper the ability of the business to sustain growth for the long term.

 One of the biggest challenges facing the spa industry is ensuring long-term sustainability.
 The old belief that simply opening a spa guarantees success is no longer viable.
 Today, spas must develop business models that attract clients and support long-term growth.
 This means a strategic approach to pricing, service offerings, and customer engagement to create a thriving, future-proof business.